 It’s time for another mortgage match-up folks.
-Today, we’ll look at 30-year vs. 10-year mortgages to see how they stack up.
+Today, we’ll look at 10-year mortgages versus the 30-year fixed mortgage to see how they stack up.

 Before we get started, it’s important to note that there are two very different types of 10-year mortgages out there.

 There are 10-year fixed mortgages, which have a mortgage term of 10 years.
 Yep, just a decade and they are paid off in full.

 Then there are 10-year adjustable-rate mortgages, which have a term of 30 years.
 Huge difference for a number of reasons.

 What this means, if you happen to be brave enough to go with the loan program, is that your monthly mortgage payment will be quite high since you only get 120 months to pay it off.

 After all, if you only get 10 years to pay off your entire mortgage balance, as opposed to 30, you’ll need to come up with some sizable monthly payments to get it down to zero in a hurry.

 However, doing so will save you a ton of money in interest.
 And that’s exactly why someone would choose this type of mortgage.
 To save lots of money!
 But most folks probably can’t afford such high payments, or simply don’t want to pay down their mortgage that aggressively.